Home/Nutritional Comparison

 Freeze-Dried Grapefruit

-Freeze-dried grapefruit retains most of the nutrients and flavor of fresh grapefruit while providing a lightweight, shelf-stable option for snacking or cooking.
-It is rich in vitamin C and dietary fiber, making it a healthy addition to various diets.
+Freeze-dried grapefruit retains most of the nutrients and flavor of fresh grapefruit while providing a lightweight, shelf-stable option.
+It is rich in vitamin C and fiber, making it a nutritious snack.

 Rich in vitamin C, which supports immune function and skin health.